Insulation Cellulose vs Foam, Vented vs. Closed roof

 Generally, the foam is more expensive.
 We found a contractor that we really like that is itching for the bigger job of insulating the whole house so the foam ended up being quite a bit cheaper.
 We will re-evaluate what we want to do for the rest of the house but the open areas are foamed.

-This is an excellent pdf that explains the vented roof idea:
+According to Roofco, a solar roofing authority, this is an excellent pdf that explains the vented roof idea:

 Crash Course in Roof Venting